Bellicum Pharmaceuticals (NASDAQ:BLCM) Downgraded by TheStreet

-Bellicum Pharmaceuticals (NASDAQ:BLCM – Get Rating) was downgraded by TheStreet from a “c-” rating to a “d-” rating in a research note issued on Friday, TheStreetRatingsTable reports.
+TheStreet cut shares of Bellicum Pharmaceuticals (NASDAQ:BLCM – Get Rating) from a c- rating to a d- rating in a report released on Friday morning, TheStreetRatingsTable reports.

-Several other brokerages also recently commented on BLCM.
-StockNews.com started coverage on shares of Bellicum Pharmaceuticals in a research note on Monday.
-They issued a “sell” rating for the company.
-LADENBURG THALM/SH SH assumed coverage on Bellicum Pharmaceuticals in a research note on Wednesday, February 16th.
-They set a “buy” rating and a $5.00 target price for the company.
+Other analysts also recently issued research reports about the company.
+StockNews.com initiated coverage on Bellicum Pharmaceuticals in a research note on Monday.
+They set a sell rating on the stock.
+LADENBURG THALM/SH SH initiated coverage on Bellicum Pharmaceuticals in a report on Wednesday, February 16th.
+They set a buy rating and a $5.00 price objective for the company.

-A hedge fund recently bought a new stake in Bellicum Pharmaceuticals stock.
-Virtu Financial LLC acquired a new position in shares of Bellicum Pharmaceuticals, Inc. (NASDAQ:BLCM – Get Rating) during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor acquired 21,792 shares of the biopharmaceutical company’s stock, valued at approximately $32,000.
-Virtu Financial LLC owned approximately 0.26% of Bellicum Pharmaceuticals as of its most recent SEC filing.
-Institutional investors own 18.31% of the company’s stock.
+An institutional investor recently raised its position in Bellicum Pharmaceuticals stock.
+Geode Capital Management LLC raised its position in shares of Bellicum Pharmaceuticals, Inc. (NASDAQ:BLCM – Get Rating) by 30.5% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 76,533 shares of the biopharmaceutical company’s stock after buying an additional 17,874 shares during the period.
+Geode Capital Management LLC owned about 0.91% of Bellicum Pharmaceuticals worth $223,000 as of its most recent filing with the Securities & Exchange Commission.
+Hedge funds and other institutional investors own 18.31% of the company’s stock.

 Bellicum Pharmaceuticals Company Profile (Get Rating)